 Due to the contents of these Degrees, this course must be essentially practical, so that it can be applied to other subjects.
 The contents of the course have been selected considering the requirements of the others.
-We want to emphasize the utility of mathematical tools in other subjects, such as: Introducción a la Economía, Economía de la Empresa, Microeconomía, Matemática Empresarial II, Estadística Empresarial I, Estadística Empresarial II, Matemática Financiera, Macroeconomía, Métodos Estadísticos y Econométricos en la Empresa, Modelos para la Programación y Planificación Empresarial and Técnicas Matemáticas de Decisión.
+We want to emphasize the utility of mathematical tools in other subjects, such as: Introducción a la Economía (Introduction to Economics), Economía de la Empresa (Business Administration), Microeconomía (Microeconomics), Matemática Empresarial II (Mathematics for Business II), Estadística Empresarial I (Businees Statistics I), Estadística Empresarial II (Business Statistics II), Matemática Financiera (Financial Mathematics), Macroeconomía (Macroeconomics), Métodos Estadísticos y Econométricos en la Empresa (Statistical and Econometric Methods for Business), Modelos para la Programación y Planificación Empresarial (Business Programming and Planing Models) and Técnicas